 If your subdivision creates additional allotments you’ll also have to pay:

-- an engineering fee based on a percentage of the construction costs of any new access or Council service.
+- An engineering fee based on a percentage of the construction costs of any new access or Council service.
 The percentage ranges from 3.43% for one new lot created to 0.7% for more than 40.
-A minimum charge of $150 applies
+Additional charges on an hourly rate basis may apply.

 - a development contribution fee - refer to our Development Contributions Policy link below